uwidev/life-disciplines-projects/100 Disciplines/110 🎀 Example Discipline/110 🎀 Example Discipline.md

 ## Importance and Relevance
 How is this Discipline important and relevant to you?
 How and why did you choose the Ikigai characteristics above under the frontmatter YAML?
 What is your purpose of having this as a Discipline?

+#resume (resume example) finish elaboring on what this is

 ## Core
 ```dataview